 4. That’s it!
 Taste it and adjust sugar, sesame oil and sesame seeds.
 My mouth is watering just looking at these pictures…

 This is all you need to make a nice, simple meal.

 Kimchi Mari (Cold Kimchi Rice)

-- 1 cup cooked rice (better if it's not too hot)
+- 1 cup cooked rice (better if not too hot)